How to collect supplier emissions data for CBAM compliance (step-by-step guide)

 Enforcement risks if data is missing in reports

-From 2026, these risks escalate sharply.
+Importers must submit an accurate annual CBAM declaration and surrender the correct number of CBAM certificates for their imports.
 Importers who fail to surrender the correct number of CBAM certificates will face penalties of €100 per excess tonne, and only authorized declarants will be allowed to import CBAM-covered goods.

 Any unauthorized imports may be blocked or penalized more severely.